mlabarre/crypto-dashboard/README.md

 Notifications are sent to any device where the application open-source [ntfy](https://ntfy.sh) is installed (Android, IOS, desktop).
 The necessary settings were discussed above, in the default.json configuration file of crypto-updater.

+## Run

+If your installed host is *myhost*, the dashboard is accessible from the URL : http://myhost:8080

+## Support

+If you encounter any problems you can send me a quick email to [michel.labarre@gmail.com](mailto:michel.labarre@gmail.com).
+I will do my best to answer you.

 ## Screenshots (french version)